 Each Party shall endeavour to accede to the Patent Cooperation Treaty 1970 (as amended in 1979), where it is not already a Party to such treaty.
 In doing so, a Party can seek to cooperate with other Parties to support such accession.]

-[AU propose; ASN/IN/CN oppose: Article 5.11
+[AU propose; ASN/IN/CN/KR oppose: Article 5.11

 Client-Attorney Privilege